Ellen G. White

 The James and Ellen White House is preserved in Battle Creek, Michigan, along with other homes and buildings which were part of the founding community of the Seventh Day Adventist denomination.
 Visit White’s house and the surrounding buildings to learn more about this remarkable, spiritual, 19th century woman.

-This is the third stop on our Michigan Trail!
+This is the third stop on our Michigan Author Adventures Trail.

 * Just before we launched the Author Adventures site, the photo of Ellen G. White that appears above was discovered by a descendant of the person who is believed to be the one who shot the photo.
-You can also read a recently published article about this rare image at www.adventistreview.org/church-news.
+You can also read an article about this rare image at www.adventistreview.org/church-news.

 You must be logged in to post a comment.